mikependon/RepoDB/Docs/pages/repositoryoperations.rst

 Below are the parameters:

 - **entity**: the entity object to be merged.
-- **qualifiers**: the list of fields to be used as a qualifiers when merging a record.
+- **qualifiers**: the list of fields to be used as the qualifiers when merging a record.
 - **transaction**: the transaction object to be used when merging a data.

 Below is a sample on how to merge a data.